amitesh080295/drowsiness-detection/README.md

 # drowsiness-detection
- App built using PyTorch and using Yolo for drowsiness detection
+ App built using PyTorch and Yolo for drowsiness detection